 On-site, the Dillon Dam Brewery offers a self-guided brewery tour to learn more about the facilities and brewing process.
 After, it is also possible to continue your Dillon brewery crawl with a drink at either Angry James or Pug Ryan’s Brewery.

 Heading west into some of Colorado’s most popular skiing territory, Eagle County boasts hundreds of alpine slopes and a handful of great microbreweries.
-Although a drink at one of Vail Brewing Company’s two locations is never a bad idea, we strongly suggest all Eagle visitors head to Bonfire Brewing for a great Colorado craft beer experience.
+Although a drink at one of 7 Hermits Brewing‘s two locations is never a bad idea, we strongly suggest all Eagle-Vail visitors head to Vail Brewing Company for a great Colorado craft beer experience.

 Estes Park: Rock Cut Brewing